 Just imagine it, your grip tape is soaked with water and as a result, getting weary with time.
 They are supposed to help your feet.
 So, if the tape peels out while you are on your skateboard, what will happen next?

 Yes, you will fall and might face terrible injuries!
 Because grip tapes are not made with water-resistant materials.
 Even if they were, the deck will soak the water from the tape.
 Another big problem right there!

 The deck is the most important part of a skateboard.
 And a waterlogged deck means your skating is done for!
 You want to know the reason, right?
 Decks are usually built with plies of woods and epoxy glues.
 So once water gets inside, the glue will dissolute.

 This will make the layers loosen up and destroy the board.
 You also have to remember that wood gets warped while in contact with water.
 So, either way, your deck will be suffering!

-If the wheels of the skateboard get soaked in water, it loses the grip of the board.
+If the wheels of the board get soaked in water, it loses the grip of the board.
 Just try to picture yourself.
 You are speed skating on wet ground, and it is your cue to take a turn.
 You turned left, but the board started to move sideways.